icub-tech-iit/outside-collaborators/README.md

 The architecture relies on:
 1. This repository acting as the **central dashboard**, that is where "groups" of outside collaborators (let's call them groups to differentiate from org teams) can be set up and modified using the mechanism of pull-requests.
-1. A few **static information** stored within the single repositories where the collaboration takes place with the aim to assign specific access permissions to outside groups (or even individuals).
+1. A few **static information** stored within the repositories where the collaboration takes place ("automated repositories") with the aim to assign specific access permissions to outside groups (or even individuals).
   This static information does override the standard method for managing access permissions in a repository.

 ### The workflow
 The "outside collaborators groups" are defined in YAML files under [groups](./groups) as collections of outside